 Schedule 80’s thicker wall provides more resistance to damage when installing conduit pipe in high flow or high hazard areas.
 In general, Schedule 80 PVC conduit pipe can be used in any situation where Schedule 40 conduit pipe is applicable.
 When used above ground, the NEC requires Schedule 80 PVC conduit pipe to be installed in areas where physical damage may occur and where additional wall thickness is required for safety reasons.
 (See NEC 352.10(F)).

 For Schedule 40/80 pipes made of the same material, the installation process and specifications are the same.
 According to ASTM standards, different sizes of pipe with the same NPS have equal outside diameters.
-This provision allows pipes of different sizes to be joined together using the normal jointing method for that pipe material.
+This provision allows pipes of different sizes to be joined together using the normal jointing method.

 What are the pros and cons?

-On the basis above we can conclude that the pros and cons of Schedule 40 and Schedule 80 pipes are compared.
+On the basis above we can conclude the pros and cons below.

 - Lower price.